Validation

 headers: {},});Meta Validation

-The meta key validates the meta option, which can be used to pass arbitrary metadata through the request lifecycle:
+The meta key validates the meta option, which passes arbitrary metadata through the request lifecycle:

 import { } from "@zayne-labs/callapi";